 The starting byte for the message enable flags defines the location in V memory which the message enable flags begin.
 The default location is 14.
 There are eight message enable flags stored in each byte.
-Whole bytes must be allocated for message enable flags even if all the bits are not used.
-The "Starting byte for enable flags" field specifies how many bytes of V memory are needed for message enable flags i.
+Whole bytes must be allocated for i.
 Software Support for Configuring a TD 200